-The Cowhouse Creek upstream of Belton Dam is the location of the popular Belton Lake Outdoor Recreation Area (BLORA), operated by the US Army at Fort Hood.
-This area was owned by USACE until 2005 when its ownership was transferred to the US Army as part of U.S. Army Moral, Welfare and Recreation.
+The Cowhouse Creek upstream of Belton Dam is the location of the popular BLORA, operated by the US Army at Fort Hood.
+This area was owned by USACE until 2005 when its ownership was transferred to the US Army and is currently operated as part of U.S. Army Moral, Welfare and Recreation program.